-The Beta SL, with it Gore-Tex Paclite fabric, offers excellent waterproofing and will keep you completely dry in rainy weather.
+The Beta AR, with its Gore-Tex Paclite fabric, offers excellent waterproofing and will keep you completely dry in rainy weather.
 Its adjustable hood, hem and sleeves, combined with neatly taped seams, ensures that no water can get through to the inside of the jacket.
 The stiff brim of the hood will keep the rain off your face as you travel through the outdoors.

 Its zippers are also waterproof and function smoothly.
 A small storm flap on the interior of the zipper helps to keep your clothes completely dry if a droplet or two manages to get inside.
 The DWR finish also holds up very well so this jacket can provide years of waterproof use.